alexhyang/dotfiles/refs/c.md

         freeing unallocated memory

     *   invalid read/write:
-        *   when: accessing memory that you shouldn't (eg. out-of-bounds array or using a dangling point)
+        *   when: accessing memory that you shouldn't (e.g. out-of-bounds array or using a dangling point)

     *   uninitialised value was created by a heap allocation:
-        *   when: use variables or memory that have not been initialized, leading to unpredictable behavior.
+        *   when: use variables or memory that have not been initialized, leading to unpredictable behavior
         *   why: the newly allocated space has garbage values
         *   how to fix: assign initial values to this space